CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-publisher-message.md

 where `$id` is the unique string that identifies a message.

+You can find the call to retrieve a Marketing Suite message [here](./rest-get-ms-message).

 ## Return value

 A JSON with the general information about the message.